DavidNguyenCMC/new-todo-app/README.md

   - Screen record run inegration test https://user-images.githubusercontent.com/130980158/235578091-ed99b64d-d735-43c1-8e6f-ae422ddceb63.mp4

 🚀 # In this application we are using gRPC in mobile app, and firebase on web application.
 🚀 # To run gRPC service in local:
   - Install protoc_plugin before run, check this link: https://grpc.io/docs/languages/dart/quickstart/
-  - run this script in terminal: dart .\bin\server.dart
+  - run this script in terminal: dart .\bin\server.dart 🚀 Note: gRPC only work on mobile for now because web need gRPC-web server(it's not support for dart now, we can use another server).
+So in web we can use firebase instead.

 🚀 # Run Docker
 - Create the Container
 - To get the container running, we first have to build an image: